wsabrinabriggs/SpEdRosterPopUps/README.md

 The messages pop up whenever the spreadsheet is opened, refreshed, and when activated from the custom menu.
 There are 3 types of IEPs: initial, reevaluation (reeval), and annual, and due dates vary.
 To support the tracking of due dates, color coding is used.
-Red rows means overdue and orange or pink rows, that means the reeval or annual IEP is in 30 calendar days or 14 calendar days, respectfully
+Red rows means overdue and orange or pink rows, means the reeval or annual IEP is in 30 calendar days or 14 calendar days, respectfully

 **Successes**
 - using a datedif formula to automatically calculate the age of the ficticious students based on the DOB (date of birth) entry